Configure a SAML identity provider using the Search API

 When viewing your application in the Okta administration site, under the Sign On tab, click the Identity Provider metadata link to download the XML metadata file.

-The XML metadata contains information such as the certificates that validate the responses (see SAML 2.0 Metadata).
-You must use the content of this file as the metadata argument when creating your SAML authentication (see Create an Authentication Provider).
+The XML metadata contains information such as the certificates that validate the responses.
+You must use the content of this file as the metadata argument when creating your SAML authentication.

-Follow the standard procedure to create a Search API SAML authentication provider for your Okta IdP (see Create a Search API SAML Authentication Provider).
+Follow the standard procedure to create a Search API SAML authentication provider for your Okta IdP.

 Specifying a relyingPartyIdentifier argument when creating a Search API SAML authentication provider is optional when using Okta as an IdP.
-However, if provided, the relyingPartyIdentifier parameter should be set to the same value as the Audience URI (see Add an Application in Okta - Step 9).
+However, if provided, the relyingPartyIdentifier parameter should be set to the same value as the Audience URI.

-Once your Search API SAML authentication provider has been successfully created, you can test your setup by following the standard procedure (see Test the Setup).
+Once your Search API SAML authentication provider has been created and you’ve authorized redirections, you can test your setup.